opulencephp/Opulence/application/rdev/views/README.md

 </div>
 ```

+> **Note:** It is recommended you use unescaped tags to nest templates that display HTML.
+Otherwise, the HTML will be escaped and will not appear correctly.

 ## Using PHP in Your Template
 Keeping your view separate from your business logic is important.
 However, there are times when it would be nice to be able to execute some PHP code to do things like for() loops to output a list.
+There is no need to memorize library-specific constructs here.
 With RDev's template system, you can do this:
 ##### Template
 ```
 <ul><?php